Morari Bapu

 Morari Bapu (born Moraridas Prabhudas Hariyani, 2 March 1946) is an Indian spiritual leader and narrator of Rama katha from Gujarat.
 He is an exponent of Ramcharitmanas with more than 900 kathas recited over the last 60 years.

 Early life

 Morari Bapu was born on 2 March 1946 (Maha Shivaratri according to the Hindu calendar) in Talgajarda village in Bhavnagar district, Gujarat, to Prabhudas Hariyani and Savitriben Hariyani, in a family of six brothers and two sisters.
 His family followed Nimbarka Sampradaya, a Hindu Vaishnava tradition.
-Both the Ramcharitmanas and the Bhagavad Gita were embedded in Bapu's life from childhood.
+Morari Bapu studied the Ramcharitmanas from his grandfather.
+Tribhuvandas Bapu's younger brother, Vishnu Devanand Giri, was the 6th Mahamandaleshwar of Kailash Ashram, Rishikesh, Haridwar, Uttarakhand (India).

 Tribhuvandas, grandfather and guru of Bapu, taught him the deeper meanings of Goswami Tulsidas's Ramcharitmanas and initiated him on the path of recitation of the sacred text, i.e., the narration of katha.
 Bapu recited the Ramcharitmanas Chaupais (stanzas or couplets) while walking to and from school, and thus began his journey of oration.

 After completing secondary education, Bapu joined the Shahpur Teacher's Training College in Junagadh.
 In 1966, Bapu started teaching at a primary school in Mahuva.